 If the UE receives a rejected NSSAI for the maximum number of UEs reached, the registration area contains TAIs belonging to different PLMNs, which are equivalent PLMNs, the UE shall treat the received rejected NSSAI for the maximum number of UEs reached as applicable to these equivalent PLMNs when the UE is in this registration area.

 If the UE has indicated that the UE supports network slice replacement feature and the AMF determines to provide the mapping information between the S-NSSAI to be replaced and the alternative S-NSSAI to the UE, the network shall provide the UE with the mapping information between the S-NSSAI to be replaced and the alternative S-NSSAI.
 The S-NSSAI to be replaced and the alternative S-NSSAI are managed per access type independently, i.e. 3GPP access or non-3GPP access, and are applicable for the registration area.

+If the UE has indicated that the UE supports partial network slice feature and the S-NSSAI(s) is supported in the current TA but not all TAs of the registration area, the network shall provide the UE with the partially allowed NSSAI.
+If the UE has indicated that the UE supports partial network slice feature and the S-NSSAI(s) is rejected in in the current TA but not all TAs of the registration area, the network shall provide the UE with either the partially allowed NSSAI or the partially rejected NSSAI.

 NOTE 2: Based on local policies, the UE can remove an S-NSSAI from the rejected NSSAI for the failed or revoked NSSAA when the UE wants to register to the slice identified by this S-NSSAI.

 NOTE 3: Based on network local policy, network slice-specific authentication and authorization procedure can be initiated by the AMF for an S-NSSAI in rejected NSSAI for the failed or revoked NSSAA when the S-NSSAI is requested by the UE based on its local policy.